 General Notes for Wood Construction Connectors

 Simpson Strong-Tie Company Inc. structural connectors, anchors, and other products are designed and tested to provide specified design loads.
-To obtain optimal performance from Simpson Strong-Tie Company Inc. products and achieve maximal allowable design load, the products must be properly installed and used in accordance with the installation instructions and design limits provided by Simpson Strong-Tie Company Inc. To ensure proper installation and use, Designers and installers must carefully read the following General Notes, General Instructions for the Installer and General Instructions for the Designer, as well as consult the applicable catalog pages for specific product installation instructions and notes.
+To obtain optimal performance from Simpson Strong-Tie products and achieve maximal allowable design load, the products must be properly installed and used in accordance with the corrosion information, installation instructions and design limits provided by Simpson Strong-Tie.
+To ensure proper installation and use, designers and installers must carefully read the following General Notes, General Instructions for the Installer, General Instructions for the Designer and Corrosion Information, as well as consult the applicable catalog pages for specific product installation instructions and notes.